11 releases

 Early stage disclaimer

-The library it's still on a early stage state.
+The library it's still on an early stage state.
 Any contrib via fork + PR it's really appreciated.
 Currently we are involved in a really active development on the project.

 • Async by default.
 Almost every functionality provided is ready to be consumed concurrently.

 • Use of multiple datasources.
-You can query multiple databases at the same time, even different ones!.
-This means that you will be able to query concurrently a PostgreSQL database and an SqlServer one in the same project.
+You can query multiple databases at the same time, even different ones!
+This means that you will be able to query concurrently a PostgreSQL database and a SqlServer or MySql one in the same project.

 • Is macro based.
 With a few annotations and a configuration file, you are ready to write your data access.